 The best pumpkin varieties for this delicious pie are sugar pumpkin, Hokkaido, and green pumpkin.

 Pumpkin Spice Chai Latte

 Heat water/milk in a pot until just before boiling.
-I'd recommend you make homemade pumpkin puree, plant milk, and pumpkin spice mix.
-Otherwise, add organic canned pumpkin puree, cinnamon, ginger powder, cardamom powder, ground cloves, or allspice (to taste), sweetener to desired sweetness level if preferred.
+I recommend making homemade pumpkin puree, plant milk, and pumpkin spice mix.
+Otherwise, add organic canned pumpkin puree, cinnamon, ginger powder, cardamom powder, ground cloves, or allspice (to taste), and sweetener to desired sweetness level if preferred.
 You can also simply use our recipe!

 Pumpkin Spice Overnight Oats

 Mix one cup of oats, half a cup of pumpkin puree (canned pumpkin or fresh), two teaspoons of pumpkin spice mix, and sweetener.
-Our recipe features crispy, maple-caramelized walnuts, on top of a perfectly crafted pumpkin spice scented overnight oats, and homemade pumpkin purée.
+Our recipe features crispy, maple-caramelized walnuts on top of perfectly crafted pumpkin spice-scented overnight oats and homemade pumpkin purée.
 Seriously, you can't miss it!
-Recipe
+Pumpkin Overnight Oats Recipe

 Pumpkin Spice Granola Recipe